 - (c) Decision Criteria.
-A Vacation request may be approved if the review body finds that the applicant has shown that all of the following review criteria are met: - (1) The proposed Vacation is consistent with the relevant Comprehensive Plan policies and with any official street plan, transportation plan, or public facility plan. - (2) The proposed Vacation will not adversely impact adjacent areas or the land use plan of the City. - (3) The proposed Vacation will not have a negative effect on access between public rights-of-way, existing or future properties, public facilities, or utilities. - (4) The proposed Vacation will not have a negative effect on traffic circulation or emergency service protection. - (5) The portion of the right-of-way that is to be vacated will be brought into compliance with Code requirements, such as landscaping, driveway access, and reconstruction of access for fire safety. - (6) The proposed Vacation will not have an adverse impact on economy of the area. - (7) The public interest, present and future, will be best served by approval of the proposed Vacation. - (d) Decision Process.
-The procedure for taking action on a Vacation request may be one of the following: - (1) Upon the filing of a complete application for a Vacation, the Lowell Planning Commission shall hold a public hearing City Council shall review the application and refer the request to the Planning Commission to evaluate the proposed Vacation and to determine the appropriate zoning district to be applied upon the vacation and make a recommendation to the Lowell City Council. - (2) Zoning of Vacated Right-of-Way.
-Except as otherwise provided within the vacation ordinance or where the official City zoning map is not clear as to the zoning of vacated right-of-way, the zoning of each parcel of vacated territory shall be the same as the adjoining property to which the ownership of the vacated unit of land automatically reverts. - (3) Vacations initiated by an applicant for a specific property within the City requires a Type IV "Legislative Quasi judicial Decision" by the City Council with a recommendation by the Planning Commission, in conformance with the Type IV Quasi judicial Public Hearing procedures of Section 9.206(d) Section 9.306, as supplemented by the provisions of ORS Chapter 271.
-State law defines the affected area and mandates notice requirements that may be more stringent than the City's requirements.
+A Vacation request may be approved if the review body finds that the applicant has shown that all of the following review criteria are met: - (1) The proposed Vacation is consistent with the relevant Comprehensive Plan policies and with any official street plan, transportation plan or public facility plan. - (2) The proposed Vacation will not adversely impact adjacent areas or the land use plan of the City. - (3) The proposed Vacation will not have a negative effect on access between public rights-of-way, existing or future properties, public facilities or utilities. - (4) The proposed Vacation will not have a negative effect on traffic circulation or emergency service protection. - (5) The portion of the right-of-way that is to be vacated will be brought into compliance with Code requirements, such as landscaping, driveway access, and reconstruction of access for fire safety.

-271. - (d) The Lowell City Council, upon recommendation of the Lowell Planning Commission, may approve, deny, or approve with standards or conditions to attain compliance with this Code and State Statutes.

-- (e) Conditions of Approval.
-The City may attach conditions to the approval of a Vacation request to ensure that the proposal will conform to the review criteria and may require fair market value for the vacated property as a condition of approval. - (e) A written record of the findings and action of the City Council on the Application shall be maintained by the City in a Record File as specified in Section 9.205.
-Notice of Decision shall be given in accordance with the Type IV procedures the Applicant together with any conditions of approval for the proposed Vacation as specified in Section 9.206(d)(9).
-Section 9.308.
+- (6) The proposed Vacation will not have an adverse impact on economy of the area. - (7) The public interest, present and future, will be best served by approval of the proposed Vacation. - (d) Decision Process.
+The procedure for taking action on a Vacation request may be one of the following: - (1) Upon the filing of a complete application for a Vacation, the City Council shall review the application and refer the request to the Planning Commission to evaluate the proposed Vacation and to determine the appropriate zoning district to be applied upon the vacation and make a recommendation to the City Council. - (2) Zoning of Vacated Right-of-Way.
+Except as otherwise provided within the vacation ordinance or where the official City zoning map is not clear as to the zoning of vacated right-of-way, the zoning of each parcel of vacated territory shall be the same as the adjoining property to which the ownership of the vacated unit of land automatically reverts. - (3) Vacations initiated by an applicant for a specific property within the City requires a "Quasi-judicial Decision" by the City Council with a recommendation by the Planning Commission, in conformance with the Quasi-judicial Public Hearing procedures of Section 9.306 as supplemented by the provisions of ORS Chapter 271.
+State law defines the affected area and mandates notice requirements that may be more stringent than the City's requirements. - (d) The City Council, upon recommendation of the Planning Commission, may approve, deny or approve with standards or conditions to attain compliance with this Code and State Statutes. - (e) Conditions of Approval.
+The City may attach conditions to the approval of a Vacation request to ensure that the proposal will conform to the review criteria and may require fair market value for the vacated property as a condition of approval. - (e) A written record of the findings and action of the City Council\on the Application shall be maintained by the City in a Record File as specified in Section 9.205.
+Notice of Decision shall be given the Applicant together with any conditions of approval for the proposed Vacation as specified in Section 9.308.